jeffe107/BIgMAG/README.md

 https://github.com/jeffe107/BIgMAG/blob/244f2d9a783ff0ee4dc6971d376d2ad90be91cb8/nextflow.config#L50

+Also, the pipeline, following nf-core directions, is able to check maximum resources can be requested in each system to allocate them to every job.
+You may want to check the file `conf/base.config` to change the resources provided to each process.
 ### Software parameters
 #### BUSCO
 By default BUSCO is going to use bacteria_odb10 lineage to search for SCO in the input bins.
-If you wish, to use a different lineage you can use the flag `--lineage 'your_preferred_lineage'` or even `--lineage 'auto_lineage' if want to allow BUSCO to automatically detect the correct lineage (if your samples are too diverse, the auto_lineage approach may fail).
+If you wish, to use a different lineage you can use the flag `--lineage 'your_preferred_lineage'` or even `--lineage 'auto_lineage'` to allow BUSCO automatically detecting the correct lineage (if your samples are too diverse, the *auto_lineage* strategy may fail).
 To append additional BUSCO parameters, please use the flag
 `--busco_options '--any_flag to_run_busco'`.
 #### CheckM2, GTDB-Tk2 and GUNC
 As for BUSCO, you can append additional parameters to these tools by: